codeporting-translator/Docs/en/native/cs2cpp/release-notes/2021/codeporting-native-cs2cpp-21-12.md

 1. The porter no longer generates unwanted forward declarations when translating the generic delegates.
 1. More usage examples were added to the API reference.
 1. The indentation was fixed in the generated code for the member initializers.
-1. The bug was fixed in the porter.
-The conditions of generating the `SetTemplateWeakPtr()` method were fixed.
+1. The conditions of generating the `SetTemplateWeakPtr()` method were fixed.
-1. The bug was fixed in the library.
-Unwanted Boost symbols are no longer exported from Linux builds.
+1. Unwanted Boost symbols are no longer exported from Linux builds.
 1. The `System::String` to `std::*string` conversion operators were moved to the `string.h` header.
 1. The memory management issue was fixed inside the `System::String::Join()` method.
 1. The `force_const_ref_return_type_simple_properties` porter option was improved.
 When it is enabled, the porter generated incorrect code for the properties where the property type didn't match the type of the field being returned.
 This was fixed.
 Also, this option now supports the properties with more than one return statement and with the field of the field (of the field, and so on) being returned.
 Previously, only a single return statement with this class'es fields were supported.